 Immediate transfers cannot be cancelled, although scheduled transfers can be cancelled up to a day before the request is implemented.
 You can schedule transfers for up to 18 months in advance.

-You are required to use this code on any incoming money transfers to your Australian HSBC account from international bank accounts.
+You are required to use this code on outgoing transfers and on any incoming money transfers to your Canadian HSBC account from international bank accounts.

 Read more on this topic